paullu-ualberta/paralleldatastream/README.md

 Released under the GPL 3.0 licence.

 Note:  This software is an Alpha release.
-It works well enough for us to experiment with it and produce real performance on both emulated WANs (using netem/tc) and a real WAN (between the University of Alberta and Sherbrooke University).
+It works well enough for us to experiment with it and produce real performance results on both emulated WANs (using netem/tc) and a real WAN (between the University of Alberta and Sherbrooke University).

 Please see the draft paper in the repository for more information.

+Known issues, to be fixed:

+1. Testing on systems other than Linux.
+2. Unit tests required
+3. Command-line compatibility with Secure Shell/OpenSSH
+4. Lots of code clean-up.
+Lots.
+We know.
+Help please.